noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

 army, and a smile appears on Alice’s lips.

 [Iris, Noel...
 Everyone, lend me your strength.
-I won’t let anyone steal Kaito-san, I don’t want to be parted with Kaito-san…... and I will not be defeated by anyone!
+I won’t let anyone steal Kaito-san, I don’t want to be parted with Kaito-san... and I will not be defeated by anyone!
 Come...
 Let’s begin!
 Let’s kill a God for the second time!]

 [...]